pdgilbert/eg_stm_hal/README.md

 0. Using the git versions of HALs (in Nov 2019 much is changing and release in crates.io is old).
 1. Blink_test does not blink in gdb steps, use continue.
-2. With local echo on in console the characters are doubled, <cr> adds a single <lf>.
+2. With local echo on in console the characters are doubled, `<cr>` adds a single `<lf>`.
-     Without local echo there is no <lf>.
+     Without local echo there is no `<lf>`.
 There is trouble if you type too fast.
-4. Ublox GPS by default uses 9600bps, odd Parity, 1 stop bit (minicom 8-N1).
+4. Ublox GPS by default uses 9600bps, odd Parity, 1 stop bit (minicom 8-N-1).
       This can be checked by directly connecting a computer through usb-ttl dongle to the GPS, completely eliminating the development board.
       (If the dongle power is used.
 5v if preferred on mine.)